When you parse JSON, you convert a string containing a JSON document into a structured data object that you can operate on. Learn how this works.

 Parse JSON online

 Do you just need to parse your JSON online to inspect it?
-Click here to open a powerful JSON editor:
+Paste your JSON in the following editor:

 What does it mean to parse JSON?